 Q&A: Ole Daugbjerg

 An internal idea contest called the Man in the Moon is a great way for employees at Denmark-based Danfoss to challenge conventional thinking.
-Ernst & Young’s Gregory Ericksen, Global Vice Chair for Strategic Growth Markets, discussed this topic with Danfoss Chief Reputation Officer Ole M. Daugbjerg.
+EY's Gregory Ericksen, Global Vice Chair for Growth Markets, discussed this topic with Danfoss Chief Reputation Officer Ole M. Daugbjerg.

 This Q&A is part of Igniting innovation: how hot companies grow from within, where you'll find more examples of how companies foster creativity on their home turf.